FrzNr/CIDM6395/Networking and Cybersecurity/Assessing Networking and Cybersecurity.md

 ## Contribution Towards the Capstone

 In the context of the capstone project, my proficiency in networking management, information security, digital forensics, and decision management positions me as a valuable contributor.
-Integrating these skills will be instrumental in designing a secure and resilient system architecture, ensuring the project aligns with industry standards and best practices.
+Integrating these skills will be instrumental in designing a secure and resilient system architecture, ensuring they aligns with industry standards and best practices.

 ## New Statement for Integration